How to Teach Homeschool Science Without Textbooks

 If you are following along, you will notice that the standards provide definitions and/or visuals explaining these keywords/concepts.

-The second thing you need to note on your paper are any processes the student needs to understand.
+The second thing you need to note on your paper is any processes the student needs to understand.
 Here is a list for this standard:

 - How sound is formed